Sleeping in the 21st century

 But it was a 19th century innovation, the box-spring mattress that kickstarted the modern mattress industry, now worth billions every year.
 But despite a few modern innovations such as memory foam, innerspring and so-called ‘hybrids’, mattresses have remained essentially ‘dumb’ for all these years.

-In the 21st century however, all this has changed and manufacturers started to integrate cutting-edge sleep technology into previously ‘dumb’ mattresses.
-This trend created a new sector of the bedding market, the smart mattress and the smart bed which some are predicting represent the future of sleep.
+In the 21st century however, all this has changed and manufacturers started to integrate cutting-edge sleep technology into ‘dumb’ mattresses.
+This trend created a new sector of the bedding market, the smart mattress and the smart bed.

 What is a smart mattress?